 This benefit provides a third-party or temporary replacement to relieve family caregivers.
-Respite for the policyholder could be at home or in a facility.
+Care for the policyholder during the respite period for family caregivers could be at home or in a facility.
 This provision can range from a couple of weeks to up to a month each year.

 The elimination period does not have to be met for this benefit to be available.

 Premium waiver.
 The application of this benefit varies by insurer and product design.
 This feature waives future premiums for the duration of a claim.
 Usually the elimination period must be fulfilled.

 Think of it this way.
 Money flows in only one direction.
 If the policyholder is paying premiums, the insurer is not paying benefits.
 And vice versa.
 If the insurer is paying benefits, the policyholder is not paying premiums.